 (2) If a building, partition, ceiling, verandah, or balcony is erected or constructed of material contrary to the provisions of this section, the local government may at any time cause written notice to be served upon the owner or occupier of the building, requiring the removal of it or such part of it as is erected or constructed of material contrary to the provisions of this section, within such time as the local government thinks fit, and specifies in the notice.

-(3)(a) Upon proof of the service of, and non-compliance with, the notice, the Magistrates Court may order the building, roof, verandah, or balcony, ceiling, or partition to be forthwith removed, either wholly or in part, as the case requires, under the superintendence of the building surveyor and at the expense of the owner, and make such order as to the costs of and incidental to the proceedings as the court thinks fit, and an order so made is not subject to appeal.
+(3)(a) Upon proof of the service of, and non-compliance with, the notice, the Magistrates Court may order the building, roof, verandah, or balcony, ceiling, or partition to be forthwith removed, either wholly or in part, as the case requires, under the superintendence of the building surveyor of the local government and at the expense of the owner, and make such order as to the costs of and incidental to the proceedings as the court thinks fit, and an order so made is not subject to appeal.

 (b) Where the Magistrates Court orders payment of the amount of the expenses by the owner, the local government may sue on the order in a court of competent jurisdiction for recovery of the amount.